Frequently Asked Questions

 Who can supervise me?

-For our insurance cover, the criteria is slightly more than the legal requirements when it comes to an accompanying driver with the learner.
-You must have a qualified driver sitting next to you aged over 25 and holding a full UK, EEA or EU driving licence for a minimum of 3 years.
+For our insurance cover, the criteria is slightly more than the legal requirements when it comes to an accompanying driver or supervising driver with the learner.
+As we offer cover from several insurance companies, the requirements change slightly depending which policy you opt for.

 If I’m borrowing a car and have a claim, will it affect the owners no claims bonus?